GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ### Data Output

 The plugin provides the user with the following output:
-Geospatial data format to be chosen by user (geojson, shapefile, geopackage) with admin level 2 boundaries for the respective country including the following values for each admin level 2 polygon:
+Geospatial data format to be chosen by user (geojson, shapefile, geopackage) with the administrative boundaries for the respective country including the following values for each polygon:

 - P-Code
 - Region name